omaryazji/VolleyLite/README.md

 # Usage

+1. Add dependency to the build.gradle file in the app module:

 ### Gradle

- Add dependency to the build.gradle file in the app module:

 ```java
 implementation 'dev.omary.volleylite:volleylite:0.0.1'